 (3) Stride length should naturally extend when running downhill.
 However, you should not need to consciously increase your stride length.
 The pace and the grade of the hill will do this naturally for you.

 Tackling hills during races or even important workouts can be daunting.
 It’s easy to ruin your race by wasting too much energy grinding up a hill or fall far behind by slowing the pace too much.

 To handle hills effectively in races, learn to run up and down them by effort, not pace.

-Now, when you crest the hill and begin the descent, simply maintain the same effort that it took to run your goal pace before you began up the hill.
+When you crest the hill and begin the descent, simply maintain the same effort that it took to run your goal pace before you began up the hill.
 Contrary to running uphill, this effort will now make your actual pace faster than goal pace.
 For the most part, this will largely negate most of the time you lost going uphill and you’ll reach the bottom still on target (For the exact science of how much running uphill loses time versus time gained going downhill, check out the research).

-The secret behind this strategy is that by maintaining a consistent effort, you won’t lose crucial energy pushing either up or down the hill.
+By maintaining a consistent effort, you won’t lose crucial energy pushing either up or down the hill.
 Therefore, instead of becoming an energy sapping obstacle, the hill will be just another bump in the road and you’ll be able to maintain your pace and stay strong over the remainder of the course.

 By improving your form and implementing this simple strategy, you’ll be able to conquer hills of all lengths and inclines.
-If you have any hill running secrets you would like to share, please don’t hesitate to post them in the comments section, we would love to hear from you.

 What hill running secrets do you have?
 Do you like hilly courses?